banjo/contextfiles.nvim/README.md

 ### CodeCompanion

-To create custom prompts in `CodeCompanion`, you can use the extension provided by `context-files`.
+To create custom prompts in `CodeCompanion`, you can use the extension provided by `contextfiles`.
 Use the util functions in a custom prompt to get the context files.
 It will be formatted to work with the CodeCompanion chat buffer.

 ```lua
 ["context"] = {